Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 **Sum function**

-In addition to this, Numpy provides many useful functions for performing computations on arrays, one of the most useful is **sum**
+In addition to this, Numpy provides many useful functions for performing computations on arrays, one of the most useful is **sum**.

 ```python
 >>> import numpy as np